 - Similarly, the final boss of R-Type Delta is immune to your weapons; the only way to beat it is survive until your Dose (effectively a Smart Bomb) meter slowly fills to max.
 The resulting blast is the only way to kill the boss.

 - Many Gradius games have penultimate bosses that are huge, walk around slowly, and in most cases fall under this; they cannot be harmed by your weapons, only waited out until they self-destruct.
+This is highly averted in some home releases such as V where you must shoot them.

 - Guns of Icarus: Each mission has a distance countdown marking how much farther you have to travel to reach your destination; you have to survive and protect your cargo until the Icarus makes it to the finish line.
 There is a twist—enemies will attack your engines, which makes the counter slow down and, if they reach critical condition, stop completely, so you've got to keep them repaired.
 The final stage, "Into the Breach", averts it by counting up instead of down for a survival mode.